cmu-phil/py-tetrad/README.md

 We will add Read The Docs documentation.

-This already **replaces the older [py-causal](https://github.com/bd2kccd/py-causal) package**, which used the buggy and hard-to-install Javabridge to connect Python to Java and used an outdated version of Tetrad, so please if you're using py-causal, watch this project and switch over as soon as it is stable.
+This **replaces the older [py-causal](https://github.com/bd2kccd/py-causal) package**, which used the buggy Javabridge to connect Python to Java, with an outdated version of Tetrad, so please if you're using py-causal, watch this project and switch over as soon as it is stable.
 Also, if you're Python-based, consider using [causal-learn](https://github.com/py-why/causal-learn) algorithms where available.

 # Install